Do-it-yourself biology: Open source equipment

 The DIY biology movement attempts to make available the tools and resources necessary for anyone, including non-professionals, to conduct biological engineering.
 One of the first pieces of open source laboratory equipment developed was the Dremelfuge by Irish biohacker Cathal Garvey, which uses a 3D printed tube holder attached to a Dremel rotary tool to spin tubes at high speeds, replacing often expensive centrifuges.
 Many other devices like PCR machines have been recreated extensively.
 In recent times, more complex devices have been created such as the OpenDrop digital microfluidics platform and the DIY NanoDrop both developed by GaudiLabs.
 Opentrons makes open-source software, affordable lab robots, and got its start as a DIY biology collaboration at Genspace.
 Incuvers makes telemetric chambers for cellular research that are affordable and allow for complete customizability of their environments.
-OpenCell, a London based biotech lab provider hosts regular biohackathons to help encourage more opensource development.
+OpenCell, a London-based biotech lab provider hosts regular biohackathons to help encourage more opensource development.

 Advocacy

 Most advocacy in biohacking is about the safety, accessibility and future legality of experimentation.
+DIY Biology findings are unregulated for the most part and therefore are deemed trustworthy by Trust Architecture, which the laboratories founded.
+Trust Architecture is a set of systems that make a source or laboratory credible using infrastructure.
 Todd Kuiken of the Woodrow Wilson Center proposes that through safety and self-governance, DIY biologists won't be in need of regulation.
 Jo Zayner has proposed that safety is inherent in biohacking and that accessibility should be the foremost concern as there is large underrepresentation of social and ethnic minorities in biohacking.